 Analog Man presents the FOXROX Captain Coconut2 pedal!

 Aug 2006 : Sorry these are no longer available, they were too much work to build, a real steal of a deal while they were available.
-I think Dave Fox will make a standalone vibe sometime.
-When I find out more I will post it here and we will sell them asap. (note : he does make the AQUAVIBE but very limited production with a waiting list and only available direct from Dave.)
+Dave now makes a standalone vibe and fuzz though, they are available on buyanalogman.com

 7/11/01 Note from Dave Fox: I'd like to invite everyone who's into the groovy sounds of Octave, Fuzz & Vibe to pay a visit to my web site and learn a little about Captain Coconut 2.
 It's the follow up to the original Captain Coconut that I've been making for the past year.
 I couldn't stand drilling out those damned Hammond boxes anymore, so I decided to design a new enclosure.
 While I was at it, I laid out a new circuit board and made some changes and enhancements.
 If you find this stuff interesting, visit www.foxroxelectronics.com.
 If you want one, contact Analog Mike!